-AGENCY STRATEGIC ALIGNMENT PERFORMANCE FRAMEWORKS FUNDING ALLOCATION ILO - International Labour Organisation In progress Environmental Sustainability Action Plan for 2016-2017 has been adopted Funding allocation for environment-related activities is undertaken by concerned departments and field offices within their budget provisions.
-Specific funds for activities related to the environmental dimension of the SDGs are being explored.
-IMF - International Monetary Fund NO Informal Board meetings on IMF work on climate change held in September and November 2015.
-Managing Director's Statement on the Role of the Fund in Addressing Climate Change.
-N/A IMO - International Maritime Organisation In progress Development of the Strategic Directions for the 2018-2023 period This work is still in progress as part of the development of the Strategic Directions for the 2018-2023 period.
-IOM - International Organisation for Migration YES SDG 10.7 The institutional Migration, Environment and Climate Change (MECC) strategic objectives are directly contributing to SDG targets. • ITU - International Telecommunication Union YES SDG 17 pillars of sustainable development into its strategic vision 'to connect the world through universal and affordable access Investment in a global platform for all smart city stakeholders to exchange knowledge, identify polices, develop international standards, and participate in the development of key performance indicators (KPIs).
-OCHA - Office for the Coordination of Humanitarian Affairs NO Environmental Emergency Risk Index (EERI) No adjustments in funding allocation with a view to contribute to the environmental dimension of the SDGs.
+AGENCY STRATEGIC ALIGNMENT PERFORMANCE FRAMEWORKS FUNDING ALLOCATION IMO - International Maritime Organisation In progress Development of the Strategic Directions for the 2018-2023 period This work is still in progress as part of the development of the Strategic Directions for the 2018-2023 period.
+IOM- International Organisation for Migration YES SDG 10.7 The institutional Migration, Environment and Climate Change (MECC) strategic objectives are directly contributing to SDG targets.
+At the beginning of 2015, a dedicated Migration, Environment and Climate Change (MECC) Division was created to address the migration, environment and climate nexus.
+IOM is the only international organization with an institutional division devoted to this nexus.
+ITU - International Telecommunication Union In Progress ITU is working to incorporate all three pillars of sustainable development into its strategic vision 'to connect the world through universal and affordable access to information and communication technologies'.
+N/A OCHA- Office for the Coordination of Humanitarian Affairs NO Environmental Emergency Risk Index (EERI) No adjustments in funding allocation with a view to contribute to the environmental dimension of the SDGs.
 In contrast, a P3 post in the UN Environment/OCHA Joint Unit was cut at the end of 2016 as part of broad budget cuts for OCHA.
 OHCHR - The UN Office of the High Commissioner for Human Rights In progress The four year plan was adopted in 2014 before the SDGs and focuses on Human Rights, however there are inherent links to SDGs.
 For example the human right to access clean water and sanitation (SDG 6).
-Ozone Secretariat - UN Environment YES SDGs 3.9, 12, 13, 17 The ozone layer has been addressed via the MDGs and has been one of the most successful indicators at that time.
+N/A Ozone Secretariat- UN Environment YES SDGs 3.9, 12, 13, 17 The ozone layer has been addressed via the MDGs and has been one of the most successful indicators at that time.
 The Ozone Treaties also contribute to SDGs primarily 3, 12, 13 and 17 as well as 1, 2, 9, 12, 14 and 15.
 These goals have been inherently embedded in the Treaties' mandate.
-N/A UN Environment YES SDGs 6.3, 6.6, 7, 11.4, 11.6, 12, 13, 14, 15, 17 The medium-term strategy of UN Environment provides a long-term perspective (through outcomes mapped to 2030, with a strategic focus on the 2018-2021 period); the programmes of work 2016-2017 and 2018-2019 provide detailed elements of what UN Environment will deliver and how performance will be measured for the The last biennial programme of work clearly reflects alignment to the 2030 agenda.
+N/A UN Environment YES SDGs 6.3, 6.6, 7, 11.4, 11.6, 12, 13, 14, 15, 17 The medium-term strategy of UN Environment provides a long-term perspective (through outcomes mapped to 2030, with a strategic focus on the 2018-2021 period); the programmes of work 2016-2017 and 2018-2019 provide detailed elements of what UN Environment will deliver and how performance will be measured for the first half of the period covered by the medium-term strategy.
+The last biennial programme of work clearly reflects alignment to the 2030 agenda.
 More specifically, the mediumterm strategy document summary explains how funding allocations changed in response to the SDGs.
-The newly created SDG Data and Information Unit has mobilized 1.9 million (from the UNDA) for implementation of project 732.1 and
+The newly created SDG Data and Information Unit has mobilized 1.9 million (from the UNDA) for implementation of project 732.1 and UN Environment has additional funding application related to 732.1 that is expected to get funded this year (one grant from the European Commission for 1.6m and another two UNDA projects which are collaborations between other UN Environment Divisions which would total to around 0.5m).
+Commitment on a new joint UNDP - UN Environment poverty and environment mainstreaming project from 2018 onwards, building on from the Poverty-Environment Initiative.